 Intrigued?
 Take a look at the five super-complicated cocktails below and see if you’d be game to make them at home.

-With a grand total of 71 ingredients, the Commonwealth is, without a doubt, the most ingredient-heavy drink on this list.
-We’re not entirely sure how so many ingredients fit into a standard coupe glass.
-But Glasgow-based mixologist Mal Spence managed to do it in honor of the 2014 Commonwealth Games.
+With a grand total of 71 ingredients (yes, you read that correctly), the Commonwealth is, without a doubt, the most ingredient-heavy drink on this list.
+In truth, we’re not entirely sure how so many ingredients fit into a standard coupe glass.
+Nevertheless, Glasgow-based mixologist Mal Spence managed to do it in honor of the 2014 Commonwealth Games.

 Okay, okay.
-This is actually pretty easy if you have a good pre-made Bloody Mary mix on hand.
+This is pretty easy if you have a good pre-made Bloody Mary mix on hand.
 But a few years ago, the brunch staple Bloody Mary was named the most complicated drink by the American Chemical Society.

 “It’s a very complicated drink,” said Neil C. Da Costa, Ph.D., an expert on the chemical analysis of flavors at International Flavors & Fragrances, Inc. “It covers almost the entire range of human taste sensations—sweet, salty, sour and umami or savory—but not bitter.”

 Da Costa has a few tips on how to get the most out of the perfect Bloody, including using inexpensive vodka, splurging on real tomato juice and using lots of ice, which “helps to slow down the chemical reactions involving acids in tomato juice and other ingredients that degrade the taste.”
 Do all that, then doctor it to your preference, and you’ll have one tasty Bloody Mary that beats any of the bottle mixes.